We round up the top interior design trends that you’ll be seeing in 2020.

 1. Freestanding bathtub

 Everybody loves to have a freestanding tub in their home and it’s a bathroom classic that will never go out of style.
 It can also match any bathroom style and decor.
-If you’re into the modern look, go for stone resin.
+If you’re into the modern design, go for stone resin.
 For classic lovers, just install copper elements in your tub and voila!

 2. Accent wall